gordonrix/maple/README.md

     snakemake --snakefile PATH/TO/maple/Snakefile -j 4 TrpB_mutation-stats.csv
     ```

-Use of the '-n' flag is strongly recommended prior to running the full pipeline.
+Use of the `-n` flag is strongly recommended prior to running the full pipeline.
 This causes snakemake to do a 'dry-run' in which jobs are planned out, but
 not executed.
 Because many checks are performed to identify any potential problems in how things were set up (_e.g._ checking that reference files
 exist), this will better guarantee that the entire pipeline will run to completion prior to starting it.
-The '-q' flag can also be used to silence a lot of superfluous information, allowing for more important warnings to be easily read.
+The `-q` flag can also be used to silence a lot of superfluous information, allowing for more important warnings to be easily read.
 However, note that a bug in recent versions of Snakemake makes the combination of `-n -q` much less useful than it used to be.

 In place of a specific file name, 'targets' can be used to invoke a rule that automatically carries out most of the analysis that maple can do
 for each of the designated tags, as was done above:

-    snakemake --snakefile PATH/TO/maple/Snakefile -j 4 targets
+`snakemake --snakefile PATH/TO/maple/Snakefile -j 4 targets`

 Likewise, if you'd like to restart your analysis without cluttering your working directory with additional tags, or if you just want to package up the key analysis files
 for transfer or storage, the 'clean' rule can be called.
 This will move or copy all the small files generated during analyses to a timestamped directory